FriendsOfSymfony/FOSHttpCache/doc/proxy-clients.rst

 the Symfony built-in HTTP cache.
 A Noop client that implements the interfaces but does nothing at all is provided for local development and testing purposes.

+A Multiplexer client is also available to forward calls to multiple proxy clients.

 The recommended usage is to have your application interact with the :doc:`cache invalidator <cache-invalidator>` which you set up with the proxy client suitable for the proxy server you use.